General entry requirements

 You will have a personal tutor who you can speak to about any questions you may have.
 There are also regular feedback sessions and opportunities to speak to module directors and seminar tutors.

-Our Year One seminars have a maximum of 14 students.
-Our Year Two and Three seminars have a maximum of 18 students.
+Our Year One seminars usually have no more than 14 students.
+Our Year Two and Three seminars usually have no more than 18 students.
 Lecture sizes vary.

 Typical contact hours